EVENTS

 EVENT OVERVIEW

-REGISTRATION IS NOW CLOSED
+REGISTRATION IS NOW CLOSED, THANK YOU!

-This November, Project Art and The Center for the Study of Figurative Ceramics invite you into an immersive, two-day encounter with two of contemporary ceramics’ most influential figural sculptors: Cristina Córdova and Sergei Isupov.
+This November, Project Art and The Center for the Study of Figurative Ceramics invite you into an immersive, two-day encounter with two of contemporary ceramics most influential figural sculptors: Cristina Cordova and Sergei Isupov.
 Participants are invited to spend the weekend observing the two artists’ alternating sessions, learn from their interactions and participate in active conversations between artists and participants.
 This is a great opportunity for sculptors interested in expanding their skills and making connections with the two artists and other participants.

 Each artist, distinct in vision and art practice, will lead focused, live demonstrations of their studio techniques while in dialogue with one another and the participants.